-- 1 or ▶ to TMS. - 2 Press the Menu Select button directly below TMS to access the TMS feature screen. - 3 → or ▼ to Compose and press the Menu Select button directly below Sel.
+- 1 or ▶ to TMS. - 2 Press the Menu Select button directly below TMS to access the TMS feature screen.

 Press the Menu Select button directly below Exit to return to the Home screen.

 - 5 A blinking cursor appears on the Compose screen.
 Use the keypad to type or edit your message.